adrybakov/wulfric/docs/source/user-guide/usage/key-concepts.rst

     ``list`` of *relative* coordinates of atoms.
 Each element is an |array-like|_ of the length :math:`3`.

-Wulfric recognize only a few keys, however, we invite you to extend the ``atoms`` to your needs.
-Here is a list a few of the potential keys that are not used by any of wulfric's functions, but might be useful or might be used by wulfric in the future.
+Wulfric recognizes only a few keys, however, we invite you to extend the ``atoms`` to your needs.
+Here is a list a few of the potential keys that are not used by any of wulfric's functions, but may be useful or be used by wulfric in the future.

 * "spin_vectors"